Professional Cyclist Quinn Simmons Suspended After Pro-Trump Comments On Twitter

 “Apparently a Trumper,” they said.

-Simmons also fired back to that comment, as he stated “That’s right” with an emoji of an American flag paired with it.
+Simmons fired back, stating “That’s right” with an emoji of an American flag paired with it.

+Shortly after the exchange about differing political beliefs, Been deleted her entire account on Twitter.
+However, right before she did, she wrote that she felt bad about the situation as well as Simmons being penalized.

-Despite some people’s speculation that the first-year Trek rider was let go because of his political views, the team’s manager, Luca Guercilena, provided a statement which negated the theory.
+Despite some people’s speculation that the first-year Trek rider was let go because of his political views, the team’s manager, Luca Guercilena, provided a statement that negated the theory.

 “We hold all Trek staff and management to a high ethical standard and our athletes are no exception,” Guercilena explained in a press conference.

-“While we support the right to free speech, we will hold people accountable for their words and actions,” the organization added to further dismiss the theory that because Simmons was a pro-Trump supporter, he was punished for his beliefs.
+“While we support the right to free speech, we will hold people accountable for their words and actions,” the organization added to further dismiss the theory that because Simmons was a Trump supporter, he was punished.

-Simmons has yet to release a comment about his feelings towards his punishment or if he will be searching for a different program to be apart of in the future of his career.
+Simmons has yet to release a comment on his feelings about the punishment or if he will be searching for a different program to join in the future.